mlibrary/fulcrum-epub-spec/README.md

       role="doc-pagebreak" aria-label="1">Page 1 &\#8594;</span>
 ````

+Note: Page numbers should only be applied for titles that have a print equivalent.
+For titles that are digital-only and do not have a print equivalent, paragraph numbers should be applied.

 ### 1.18.2 Paragraph Numbering

 Paragraph numbering requires adding a class identifier and id value to a
 \<p\>.
+Paragraph numbers should only be applied to elements that are true paragraphs, not elements that use the paragraph element for styling.

-Note: Paragraph numbering is optional, but recommended when present in
+Note: Paragraph numbering is optional, but required when present in
-the source document.
+the source document or when there is no print equivalent and the title is digital-only.

 Example coding: